VictoriaMetrics/vmctl/README.md

 Please note that each import request can load up to a single vCPU core on VictoriaMetrics.
 So try to set it according to allocated CPU resources of your VictoriMetrics installation.

-The flag `--vm-batch-size` controls max amount of datapoints collected before sending the import request.
+The flag `--vm-batch-size` controls max amount of samples collected before sending the import request.
 For example, if  `--influx-chunk-size=500` and `--vm-batch-size=2000` then importer will process not more than 4 chunks before sending the request.